-Making this traditional carbonara, you can leave out the cream, garlic peas or any other colorful additions!
+Making this traditional carbonara sauce, you can leave out the cream, garlic peas or any other colorful additions!
 All you need is a few key ingredients that work so perfectly together that they’ve stood the test of time in Italian cuisine.

-You can make this dish regularly because it’s so simple and delicious.
+You can make this carbonara sauce regularly because it’s so simple and delicious.
 And it’s a nice break from the more common tomato sauce-based pasta.

 You don’t even need salt because the pancetta and the cheese add plenty of salt to the dish.